Building lasting value through responsible business practices

-- identify and prioritise their environmental, social and governance (ESG) topics when developing their business plans;
+- identify and prioritise their environmental, social and governance (ESG) issues when developing their business plans;

-- analyse the implications of relevant ESG laws or policies released by government or relevant industry bodies;
+- analyse the implications of relevant ESG laws or policies from government or relevant industry bodies;

-- disclose non-financial information on the performance of the organisation.
+- disclose relevant non-financial information on the performance of their organisation.

 Enhancing corporate reputation

-Organisations that voluntarily disclose relevant non-financial influences on their performance have been shown to improve their reputation and credibility with their investors, customers, suppliers and corporate regulators.
+Organisations that voluntarily disclose relevant non-financial influences on their performance have been shown to improve their credibility with their investors, customers, suppliers and corporate regulators.

-Many of these stakeholders reasonably seek timely assurances about the organisation’s ongoing capabilities, and especially its resilience during times of change or high-risk circumstances.
+Many of these stakeholders reasonably seek timely assurances about the organisation’s ongoing capabilities or its environmental impacts, and especially its resilience during times of change or high-risk circumstances.

 The latter is particularly topical.
 An enormous global effort is underway to respond to two immediate force majeure threats, namely the COVID-19 pandemic and climate change.
-Collectively, they are having a global impact that is unprecedented in its creation of a socio-economic and environmentally challenged world.
+Together they are having a global impact that is unprecedented in its creation of a socio-economic and environmentally challenged world.

-Each presents its own set of challenges for all organisations – the pandemic as an immediate health and economic crisis; and climate change that is now well established as generating a progressive and fundamental alteration to all aspects of life on earth.
+Each presents its own set of risk for all organisations – the pandemic as an immediate public health and economic crisis; and climate change that is driving a progressive and fundamental alteration to the existence of life on the earth.

-To be successful, organisations in all industry sectors not only need to adapt to the consequences of both threats, but also communicate strategically about how they are responding to ensure their future viability in both the short and medium timeframes.
+To be successful, organisations in all industry sectors now need to adapt to the consequences of both threats.
+They also communicate strategically about how they are responding if they are to ensure their viability in both the short and medium timeframes.

-The process capitalises on those attributes of the client’s activities that highlight their commitment to perform in a socially responsible manner.
-It also provides the opportunity for them to discuss how they maintain the flexibility needed to address emerging challenges.
+The process identifies the steps they need to take for their activities to be conducted in a socially responsible manner.
+It also provides the opportunity for them to discuss how they are maintaining the flexibility needed to address emerging and unanticipated challenges.

-Each sends vital signals to the increasing number of major investment houses that carry out risk assessments across their portfolios in order to minimise their exposure to potential non-financial causes of value destruction in the supply chain of firms seeking their capital.
+Each sends vital signals to investment houses that conduct assessments to minimise their exposure to potential non-financial risks of value destruction in the supply chain of firms seeking their capital.